Nazaré, Portugal: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Take care to choose the right kind.
-A lot of adapters currently sold are just plug changers and expect your devices to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and F. Take care to get the necessary type.
+The majority of adapters for sale now are just plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most places.

 • Luggage scale to avoid fees